brotatotes/bht-automation/bht gen 1/Matthew/Chapter 26/Matthew 26 11 bht.md

 # Matthew 26:11 Commentary Help Text

 ## BHT:
-In this verse, we are reminded by John Calvin that the worship of God should not be costly, emphasizing the importance of spiritual worship.
-Philip Schaff adds to this by stating that, although the act of care for the poor in this passage was a special occasion, it serves as a daily duty to humanity.
-Lastly, John Wesley highlights the constant presence of the poor and the opportunity for us to respond, implying that caring for others is a continuous and rewarding act.
+In this verse, it is emphasized that true worship of God does not require extravagant and costly displays, as John Calvin points out.
+Instead, the focus should be on serving the poor and needy, who will always be among us, as Philip Schaff and John Gill assert.
+The passage reminds us of the eternal presence of God and the importance of extending compassion to those less fortunate, as John Wesley highlights.
+Ultimately, it is through acts of love and care for others that we store up treasures in heaven.

 ## Choicest Commentary Quotes:
 ### John Calvin: